 The first VN I tried was inevitably my favourite for a long time.
 I admit - prior to this, I didn't think very highly of VNs, assuming them to be a somewhat outdated storytelling medium and affiliated with the stereotypical otaku image.
-However, the fact that this story remained on my mind for so long serves to showcase one of the medium's defining characteristics: character development.
+However, the fact that this story remained on my mind for so long serves to showcase one of the medium's defining characteristics: natural, unforced character development.

 Making the audience sympathize with a villain is not unheard of in today's stories.
 However, creating a villain that the audience cheers for, without actually making them a likeable character, is a different matter.
-Then, making the audience cheer for something which is undoubtably evil?
+Then, making the audience cheer for something which is undoubtedly evil?

 Can something be called evil if it acts simply for the propagation of its species - like we do?